IQSS/dataverse/doc/release-notes/3623-multipid.md

 DataCite, EZId, Handle, and PermaLink providers to be dynamically added as separate jar files.

 These changes require per-provider settings rather than the global PID settings previously supported.
-While backward compatibility for installations using a single PID Provider account is provided, updating to use the new microprofile settings is highly recommended.
+While backward compatibility for installations using a single PID Provider account is provided, updating to use the new microprofile settings is highly recommended and will be required in a future version.

 New microprofile settings (where * indicates a provider id indicating which provider the setting is for):

 dataverse.pid.providers
 dataverse.pid.default-provider
-dataverse.pid.provider-implementations-directory
 dataverse.pid.*.type
 dataverse.pid.*.label
 dataverse.pid.*.authority